Phase transition in one-dimensional excitable media with variable interaction range: Introduction

 An excitable medium is a network of coupled dynamic units whose states get excited upon a particular local event.
 It has the capacity to propagate waves of excitation, which often self-organize into spiral patterns.
 Examples of such systems in nature include neural networks, Belousov-Zhabotinsky reaction, as well as coupled oscillators such as fireflies and pacemaker cells.
 In a discrete setting, excitable media can be modeled using the framework of generalized cellular automaton (GCA).
 Given a simple connected graph $G=(V,E)$ and a fixed integer $\kappa\ge 2$, the microstate of the system at a given discrete time $t\ge 0$ is given by a $\kappa$-coloring of vertices $X_{t}:V\rightarrow\mathbb{Z}_{\kappa}=\mathbb{Z}/\kappa\mathbb{Z}$.
 A given initial coloring $X_{0}$ evolves in discrete time via iterating a fixed deterministic transition map $\tau: X_{t}\mapsto X_{t+1}$, which depends only on local information at each time step.
 That is, for each $v\in V$, $X_{t+1}(v)$ is determined by $X_{t}$ restricted on $N(v)\cup\{v\}$, where $N(v)$ is the set of neighbors of $v$ in $G$.
 This generates a trajectory $(X_{t})_{t\ge 0}$, and its limiting behavior in relation to the topology of $G$ and structure of $\tau$ is of our interest.

-\qquad Greenberg-Hastings Model (GHM) and Cyclic cellular automaton (CCA) are two particular discrete excitable media which have been studied extensively since the 90s.
-GHM was introduced by Greenberg and Hastings \cite{greenberg1978spatial} to capture phenomenological essence of neural networks in a discrete setting, whereas CCA was introduced by Bramson and Griffeath \cite{bramson1989flux} as a discrete time analogue of the cyclic particle systems.
+Greenberg-Hastings Model (GHM) and Cyclic cellular automaton (CCA) are two particular discrete excitable media which have been studied extensively since the 90s.
+GHM was introduced by Greenberg and Hastings \cite{greenberg1978spatial} to capture the phenomenological essence of neural networks in a discrete setting, whereas CCA was introduced by Bramson and Griffeath \cite{bramson1989flux} as a discrete time analogue of the cyclic particle systems.
 In GHM, think of each vertex of a given graph as a $\kappa$-state neuron.
 An excited neuron (i.e., one in state 1) excites neighboring neurons at rest (in state 0) and then needs to wait for a refractory period of time (modeled by the remaining $\kappa-2$ states) to become rested again.
 In CCA, each vertex of the graph is inhabited by one of $\kappa$ different species in a cyclic food chain.
 Species of color i are eaten (and thus replaced) by species of color $(i+1)$ mod $\kappa$ in their neighborhood at each time step.
-More precisely, the transition maps for $\kappa$-color GHM and CCA are given below:
+More precisely, denoting the $\kappa$-color CCA by $\eta_{t}$, its time evolution is given by

-\qquad In \cite{lyu2015synchronization}, the first author proposed a discrete model for coupled oscillators, and studied criteria for synchronization on some classes of finite graphs.
+In \cite{lyu2015synchronization}, the second author proposed a discrete model for coupled oscillators, and studied criteria for synchronization on some classes of finite graphs.
 The basic setup is the same as CCA or GHM.
 Fix an integer $\kappa\ge 3$ and let $\bZ_{\kappa}=\bZ/\kappa\bZ$ with linear ordering $0<1<2<\cdots<\kappa-1$ be the color space.
-Let $b(\kappa)=\lfloor \frac{\kappa-1}{2} \rfloor$ be the designated blinking state.
-Consider each vertex as a $\kappa$-state firefly, which blinks whenever it has color $b(\kappa)$.
-During each iteration, post-blinking fireflies (whose color is $>b(\kappa)$) with a blinking neighbor (a neighbor of color $b(\kappa)$) stay at the same color, and all the others increment their colors by 1 modulo $\kappa$.
-More precisely, the time evolution from a given initial $\kappa$-coloring $X_0$ is given by
+Consider each vertex as a $\kappa$-state firefly, which blinks whenever it has color $0$.
+During each iteration, post-blinking fireflies (whose color is in $\{1,\dots,\lfloor \kappa/2 \rfloor\}$) with a blinking neighbor (a neighbor of color $0$) stay at the same color, and all others increase their colors by 1 modulo $\kappa$.

-for $t\ge 0$.
 The discrete dynamical system $(X_{t})_{t\ge 0}$ generated by the iteration of the above transition map is called the $\kappa$-color \textit{firefly cellular automaton (FCA)} on $G$.
-We call a unit of time a ``second''.
+More precisely, denoting by $X_{t}$ the $\kappa$-color FCA, its time evolution is given by